facebookresearch/demucs/README.md

 ### Memory requirements for GPU acceleration

-If you want to use GPU acceleration, you will need at least 8GB of RAM on your GPU for `demucs`.
-Sorry, the code for demucs is not super optimized for memory!
+If you want to use GPU acceleration, you will need at least 3GB of RAM on your GPU for `demucs`.
+However, about 7GB of RAM will be required if you use the default arguments.
+Add `--segment SEGMENT` to change size of each split.
+If you only have 3GB memory, set SEGMENT to 8 (though quality may be worse if this argument is too small).

 If you do not have enough memory on your GPU, simply add `-d cpu` to the command line to use the CPU.
 With Demucs, processing time should be roughly equal to 1.5 times the duration of the track.

 ## Training Demucs